awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/_index.en.md

 +++
-title: "Level 200: Backup and Restore with Failback for Analytics Worklaod"
-menutitle: "Backup and Restore for Analytics Workload"
-description: "Implement the backup and restore DR pattern with failback capability for an analytics workload" date = 2021-05-06T09:52:56-04:00 weight = 5 chapter = false
+title = "Level 200: Backup and Restore with Failback for Analytics Workload" menutitle = "Backup and Restore for Analytics Workload" description = "Implement the backup and restore DR pattern with failback capability for an analytics workload" date = 2021-05-06T09:52:56-04:00 weight = 5 chapter = false